-- The inhabitants of its endemic range have discovered multiple uses for the species.
+- The inhabitants of its endemic range have also discovered multiple uses for the species.
 Given its rather unique form, it makes a popular gift Valentine’s Day.
 Various parts of the tree have also been discovered to have medicinal properties.

-Hooker’s Lips Physical Characteristics
+Hooker’s Lips Physical Description

+Due to the range in which it developed, the trees bloom from December to March.
 The flowers also become quite aromatic in nature.
 The berries that appear after the flowers stay small and dark blue or black.

-Species: Psychotria elata
+- Species: Psychotria elata

-Hooker’s Lips Habitat, Range, and Uses
+Hooker’s Lips Distribution, Habitat, and Ecology

 In addition to its visual appeal, the plant has provided several medicinal uses.
 Local inhabitants have learned to make use of both the bark and leaves.
 These can be used to treat coughs, earaches, and skin rashes.